yuanzhihao/TimiAccount/README.md

   || |categoryImageFileNmae |String? |file name of category icon
  |  ||isIncome |RealmOptional\<Bool\> |is expenditure or income

 Default categories are stored in plist file.
-When application is launched, it checks if table category in datebase is null.
-If yes, load categories in plist file and save them in datebase.
+When application is launched, it checks if table category in database is null.
+If yes, load categories in plist file and save them in database.

 ### Home Page